db-ux-design-system/core-web/build-power-apps/README.md

 ```

-We pass this config file to `hygen` and use the templates from `packages/components/_templates/power-apps/new` to generate all required files for power app components inside `build-power-apps` folder.
+We pass this config file to `hygen` and use the templates from `packages/components/_templates/power-apps/new` to generate all required files for Power Apps components inside `build-power-apps` folder.

 ## How to test